Gibson Signature Series SG Guitars

-The only reason this guitar is listed last on this page is because I chose to use a photo of Kirk and the guitar at the very top of the page.
 Some folks find great utility in having three pickups, and there is no doubt you can get more versatility in tonality from such a guitar.
 What is amazing here to me is the guitar only lists for a tad more money than the SG Standard does.
 These are priced at fifteen hundred bucks even, when you can find one.

 - Grade-A mahogany body with iconic double-horned design

 - Rosewood fingerboard with pearloid block inlays